Sprouted corn for chickens

 The aim of the exercise is to improve the nutrition for your hens so they will lay even better eggs, whilst keeping the price of your feed down.
 Sprouted corn for chickens is part of our solution.

 The worms also provide the vermicompost and a liquid fertiliser for our vegetables and fruit trees.
-Have a look in the navigation bar above.

-In a world abounding in serious chronic degenerative diseases, returning to nature is how we have managed to keep strong without the use of medication, and in fact with a minimum of vitamin and mineral supplements.
+In a world abounding in serious chronic degenerative diseases, returning to nature is how we have managed to keep strong without the use of medication; and in fact with a minimum of vitamin and mineral supplements.

 Let your food be your medicine, said Hippocrates, more than two millennia ago.